The House in Fata Morgana

 The House in Fata Morgana is a visual novel video game developed by Novectacle.
 It was released for Microsoft Windows and iOS by Novectacle in 2012 and 2014 in Japan, and for Microsoft Windows by MangaGamer in 2016 internationally.
 Additionally, a Nintendo 3DS version was released by FuRyu in 2016, and a PlayStation Vita version was released by Dramatic Create in 2017, both exclusive to Japan.
 Another PlayStation Vita version, as well as a PlayStation 4 version, were released in North America by Limited Run Games in 2019, who also released a Nintendo Switch version of the game in 2021.

-The House in Fata Morgana is a visual novel set in a mansion, where a spirit appears with amnesia.
+The House in Fata Morgana is set in a mansion, where a spirit appears with amnesia.
 It meets a Maid in the mansion, and the two view the mansion's past in different time periods – 1603, 1707, 1869 and 1099 – to learn what has happened to its residents and to try to get the spirit to regain its lost memories.